 You are entitled to transplant care plus the required admission.
-This applies to transplants of tissue and organs, provided the transplant is carried out in an EU or EEA country.
-If the transplant is carried out in a country other than an EU or EEA country, the donor must reside in that country and be your spouse, registered partner or a blood relation of the first, second or third degree.
+This applies to transplants of tissues and organs in the Netherlands.

+If you are going abroad, you are only entitled to reimbursement of the costs of transplant care if the transplant care takes place in another EU or EEA country.
+Or in the country where the donor lives if the donor is your spouse, registered partner or blood relative in the first, second or third degree.

 People with a malfunctioning or non-functioning organ may be eligible for a transplant.

 The person who receives the organ or tissue is the recipient.
 The person who donates the organ or tissue is the donor.